Miguel-CalderonPA/OptionConcoction/README.md

 # OptionConcoction

-An android app, mean to solve indecision (food places were in mind)
+An android app, a mean to solve indecision (food places were in mind)

 # What I Learned
 * Much more kotlin, almost 0 experience beforehand